Canonical state-space realization

 The companion transformation requires that the system is controllable from the first input.
 The transformation to companion form is based on the controllability matrix which is almost always numerically singular for mid-range orders.
 Hence, avoid using it when possible.

-The companion canonical form is the same as the observable canonical form.
-For more information on observable and controllable canonical forms, see Canonical State-Space Realizations.
+canonis sometimes known as controllable canonical form.
+For more information on observable and controllable canonical forms, see State-Space Realizations.

 Upper bound on the condition number of the block-diagonalizing transformation,